-Restore Fiery server default settings from Configure
+Restore Fiery server default settings from Configure (FS350 and earlier)

 After you restore default settings from Configure, the Fiery server must reboot to revert to them.

 Note: The information in this topic applies only to the Integrated Fiery server.

 - 1 From Configure, choose Fiery Server > Restore Default Fiery Settings. - 2 Click the Restore Default Fiery Settings button.